elastic/integrations/packages/zeek/docs/README.md

 ### known_hosts

-The `known_hosts` dataset captures information about SSL/TLS certificates seen on the local network.
+The `known_hosts` dataset simply records a timestamp and an IP address when Zeek observes a new system on the local network..
+See the [documentation](https://docs.zeek.org/en/master/logs/known-and-software.html#known-hosts-log) for more details.

 **Exported fields**